mikes802/Marketing-Analytics-Case-Study/Script Check.md

 Same categories, but now Horror is ranked #2.
 We still have two #1 categories.

-All this shows that I need all of the proper parameters in that `ORDER BY` clause to get two results.
+All this shows that I need all of the proper parameters in that `ORDER BY` clause to get the correct results.

 But what about `ROW_NUMBER`?
-That will get me two results, right? `ROW_NUMBER` doesn't care about all that parameter stuff.
+That will get me two ranks, right? `ROW_NUMBER` doesn't care about all that parameter stuff.
 You want two results ranked #1 and #2?
 Ok, you got it:
 <details>
 <summary> 🔴 SQL code</summary>